sravanrekandar/Programming-in-JavaScript/README.md

 If you are a fresher, I recommend to go through the theory and come back here.

 Rather than concentrating on the features of the JavaScript, these exercises concentrate on the general structure of the programming.
-All these excersises are compiled in JSLINT.COM, so you can assume this is a standard way of JS programming.

 I will keep on updating with new excersises.